zyusuf88/DevOps-Docs/README.md

   - Steps taken to resolve the issue.
   - Suggestions on how to avoid similar issues in the future.

+> [!NOTE]
-> **Note:** Post-mortems should focus on **blameless learning**.
+> Post-mortems should focus on **blameless learning**.
 The goal isn’t to assign fault but to improve processes and prevent future incidents.

 ---